benbenz/telemann/README.md

 MIDI Programs folder.
 All files there are indexed, whether they are visible or not"

-The parameters in the fixtures match the following preset organization (which basically consist in copying all (sub)directories and flattening them):
+The parameters in the fixtures match the following preset organization, which basically consist in copying all presets in MIDI Pograms and flattening+splitting them (keeping the main presets at the root of MIDI Programs):

 /Library/Audio/Presets/u-he/Diva/MIDI Programs/1 BASS
 /Library/Audio/Presets/u-he/Diva/MIDI Programs/2 LEAD